Robin Thicke + Alexis Foster Perform ‘You’re All I Need to Get By’ on ABC’s ‘Duets’

 On tonight's episode of Duets, Robin Thicke's contestant Alexis Foster placed at third last week, but this week she needed to embrace the music more.
 Her goal was to have more stage charisma and to just have fun!
 Thicke was worried as well and suggested that she move around on stage more to become truly involved in the performance.

 In this week’s episode of ‘Smash’, Tom (Christian Borle) and his new boyfriend Sam sing a song about opening night as the cast prepares for ‘Tech’ week, also known as hell week in the theatre world.
 Our New Yorkers travel to Boston where three weeks of preview shows will be performed.
 Ivy (Megan Hilty) helps Derek (Jack Davenport) figure out a set problem and he replies (seemingly) sincerely “And

 In this week’s episode of ‘Smash,’ titled ‘Publicity,’ Uma Thurman’s guest character Rebecca Duvall returns to cause more drama.
 The Hollywood actress continues to ask that musical numbers are removed in order to avoid the fact that she simply cannot sing.
 Julia (Debra Messing) and Tom (Christian Borle) write a new song, which would be performed by other member of the ensemble.
 In another twist of

 In this week’s episode of ‘Smash,’ titled ‘The Movie Star,’ Uma Thurman barges into our characters' world as Rebecca Duvall, the newest actress hired to play Marilyn in their Broadway musical ‘Bombshell.'
 The ensemble, including Karen (Katharine McPhee), and crew eagerly wait to hear Rebecca sing.
 However, their big time Hollywood actress is unable to hit a single note, leaving everyone in shock.
-Once again it looks as though this production is falling down a slippery slope.